Dynamics of specialization in neural modules under resource constraints: Methods

 \subsection{Structural modularity}

-We define the fraction of connections between two sub-networks as $p\in[1/N^2,1]$.
+We define the fraction of connections between two modules of size $n$ as $p\in[1/n^2,1]$.
 The same fraction of connections is used in each direction.
-The smallest value is $p=1/N^2$ corresponding to a single connection in each direction, and the largest fraction $p=1$ corresponds to $N^2$ connections in each direction (all-to-all connectivity).
+The smallest value is $p=1/n^2$ corresponding to a single connection in each direction, and the largest fraction $p=1$ corresponds to $n^2$ connections in each direction (all-to-all connectivity).

-We adapt the $Q$ metric for structural modularity \citep{Newman_2006} to a directed graph:
+We adapt the $Q$ metric for structural modularity \cite{newman_modularity_2006} to a directed graph:

-where $M$ is the total number of edges in the network, $A$ is the adjacency matrix, $\delta$ is the Kronecker delta, $g_i$ is the group index of node $i$, and $P_{ij}$ is the probability of a connection between nodes $i$ and $j$ if we randomized the edges respecting node degrees.
-For our network, we can analytically compute (\cref{sec:appendix}):
+where $M$ is the total number of edges in the network, $A$ is the adjacency matrix, $\delta$ is the Kronecker delta, $g_i$ is the group index of node $i$ (which module the node is in), and $P_{ij}$ is the probability of a connection between nodes $i$ and $j$ if we randomized the edges respecting node degrees.
+For our network, we can analytically compute (\cref{supp:q-measure}):

 This varies from $Q=0$ when $p=1$ (all nodes connected, so no modularity) to $Q=1/2$ for $p=0$ (no connections between the sub-networks, so perfect modularity).
 Note that for $g$ equally sized groups in a network, the maximum value that $Q$ can attain is $1-1/g$.